setulparmar/Landslide-Detection-and-Prediction/README.md

 **Filtering and Pre-Processing**

-Preprocessed data using NLP techniques and filtered out irrelevant events using hard-coding.
+Preprocessed data using NLP techniques and filtered out irrelevant events.

 **Data Analysis**

-Implemented Word Embedding using huggingface Sentence Transformer model and then used unsupervised approach to visualise cluster similar events together.
+Implemented Word Embedding using huggingface Sentence Transformer model and then used unsupervised approach to cluster similar events together.

 **Ranking Important Keywords**